moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## regex search (regular expression search)

 A regular expression is a form of advanced searching that looks for specific patterns, as opposed to certain terms and phrases.
 With regular expressions, you can use pattern matching to search for particular strings of characters rather than constructing multiple, literal search queries.

+## toolchain

+In software, a toolchain is a set of programming tools that is used to perform a complex software development task or to create a software product, which is typically another computer program or a set of related programs.